sadlil/website/src/content/home/works.md

 to go beyond the goals.
 </div>
 <div class=exp-work-worked>
- - Worked as Full Stack Developer in multiple in-house projects, like - WebCommander, Autobill.<br>
+ - Worked as Software Engineer in multiple in-house projects, like - WebCommander, Autobill.<br>
  - Design and Implemented core features of WebCommander and Autobill.<br>
  </div>